rbbri/makersbnb/readme.md

 ## Our Approach ##

 We are using Ruby and Sinatra to implement this project.
-We will use rubocop to assess style, simplecov to assess our test coverage and flog to assess the complexity of our code.
+Our calendar  We will use rubocop to assess style, simplecov to assess our test coverage and flog to assess the complexity of our code.

 Our definition of done:
 * 95% test coverage